dputtick/personal-website/content/pages/about.md

 - Techniques and processes that result in high code quality and maintainable software, including testing and documentation.

-- Designing user interfaces that work for everybody.
+- Designing interfaces and APIs that work for everybody.

-- How to learn and teach programming more effectively.
+- Learning and teaching programming more effectively.

 I did a batch at the Recurse Center in Summer 2016.
 The Recurse Center is a self-directed “writers retreat” for programmers of all levels, backgrounds, and interests.
 I spent three months in NYC teaching myself more about Python internals, network programming, interpreters/programming languages, concurrency, and testing.
 Oh, and it's free!
 You can learn more at [recurse.com](https://www.recurse.com/scout/click?t=70c642aa7102a1a2b43dc2ba3585c703), or read my [Return Statement]({filename}/writing/return-statement.md).